-Micronutrients, such as iron, zinc, iodine, and vitamin A, are of incredible importance for proper physical and immunological development, and deficiency of these micronutrients can result in irreversibly impaired mental function, poor immunological response, and anemia, among other effects.
-Prolonged deficiencies of micronutrients result in hundreds of thousands of serious birth defects and tens of thousands of deaths annually.
-While supplements that can be easily given at the point-of-care exist, currently there are no effective solutions for measuring micronutrient levels precisely or for monitoring the response to supplementation interventions with accuracy.
+Micronutrients, such as iron, zinc, iodine, and vitamin A, are critical for proper physical and immunological development.
+Prolonged deficiencies of micronutrients result in irreversibly impaired mental function, poor immunological response, and anemia, and cause hundreds of thousands of serious birth defects and tens of thousands of deaths annually.
+While supplements that can be easily given at the point-of-care exist, there are currently no effective solutions for measuring micronutrient levels precisely and rapidly at the point-of-care.